cyb3erasad/python-projects/README.md

 Welcome to my **Python Projects Repository**! 🎯
 This repository is a collection of beginner to intermediate-level projects I’ve built while learning and practicing **Python programming**.
-Each project is simple, logical, and helps strengthen my understanding of programming concepts..
+Each project is simple, logical, and helps strengthen my understanding of programming concepts.

 ---